mevdschee/ws2api/README.md

 ### Statistics

 You can let Prometheus (or another OpenMetrics compatible) scraper scrape the metrics of the proxy.
-Amongst other variables it keeps track of
+Amongst other variables it keeps track of are:

+- connections_opened
+- connections_closed
+- requests_started
+- requests_failed
+- requests_succeeded

+You can find the number of open connections by calculating:

+    active_connections = requests_started - (requests_succeeded + requests_failed)

+You can do this within Grafana using PromQL or another query language.

 ### Other implementations